Meet your Care Team

 Yes, ketamine was originally approved as an anesthetic by the FDA in 1970.
 It’s known for its safety profile, especially because it doesn’t suppress breathing like other anesthetics.
 While it has anesthetic properties, it’s used in much lower doses in the context of KAT, aiming for its psychoactive and transformative effects.

 During the assessment phase, members of the medical team will evaluate your needs to determine if KAT is the right fit for you.
 In general, those seeking relief from conditions like depression, anxiety, and PTSD might benefit, but each individual’s needs and history are considered.
+You can also view our Eligibility Criteria to learn more.

 Post-session support is a vital part of the Odyssey experience.
-A day or so after your treatment, you have a post-dose counseling session to review the insights and emotions that came up.
-Your counselor will guide you through the key parts of your insights and help you apply your learnings to your daily life.
+A day or so after your treatment, you have a post-dose counselling session to review the insights and emotions that came up.
+Your counsellor will guide you through the key parts of your insights and help you apply your learnings to your daily life.
 Additionally, you’ll visit your Odyssey Online portal to receive guidance on how you can use Mind + Body Integration practices to discuss and process what you experienced.

 This is the time to understand and assimilate the insights and emotions from the session, ensuring they contribute positively to your ongoing life journey.
 The emphasis is on taking concrete actions that resonate with the insights you gained, promoting lasting change.